UoMResearchIT/programming_with_python/_episodes/03-numpy_essential.md

 > **x**, **µ**, and **σ**,
 > as defined above. (x is an array, µ is the position of the centre of the
 > curve/peak and σ is the width of the bell)
-> 2. Create a numpy array using the 'numpy' function 'linspace' which will contain 1000
+> 2. Create a NumPy array using the 'numpy' function 'linspace' which will contain 1000
 > points equally spaced between x=-100 and x=100.
 Hint: You can print the help
 > documentation of a function with 'help(name_of_the_function)'
 > 3. Using the above gauss function and the array, create a list which contains the value